The Pillar

 The Pillar is an American news and investigative journalism website focusing on the Catholic Church.
-The site was founded in 2021 by two journalist canon lawyers: JD Flynn, former editor-in-chief of Catholic News Agency and former chancellor of the Archdiocese of Denver; and Ed Condon, former Washington, D.C., bureau editor of Catholic News Agency.
+The site was founded in 2021 by two journalist canon lawyers: J.D.
+Flynn, former editor-in-chief of Catholic News Agency and former chancellor of the Archdiocese of Denver; and Ed Condon, former Washington, D.C., bureau editor of Catholic News Agency.
 The Pillar publishes news and analyses on the life of the church, abuse, church finances, and the interaction of the church and global politics.
 In July 2021, they received international coverage for publishing a controversial exposé on a top American church official's use of a location-based hookup app.
 By the end of that month, they had become the third-most-subscribed "faith" publication on Substack.

 Background

 J.D.
 Flynn is an American canon lawyer.
-A convert to Catholicism, he grew up in New Jersey and attended Franciscan University of Steubenville as an undergraduate and received a JCL from Catholic University of America.
+A revert to Catholicism, he grew up in New Jersey and attended Franciscan University of Steubenville as an undergraduate and received a JCL from Catholic University of America.
 He formerly worked at the Archdiocese of Denver from 2007 to 2013, spending 2011 to 2013 as chancellor.
-He later served as special assistant to Bishop James D. Conley in the Diocese of Lincoln, Nebraska, and editor-in-chief of Catholic News Agency.
+He later served as special assistant to Bishop James D. Conley in the Diocese of Lincoln, Nebraska, and from August 2017 to December 2020 was the editor-in-chief of Catholic News Agency.
 He has three children, two of whom are adopted with special needs.

 Ed Condon is a British-American canon lawyer who received his JCD from Catholic University of America.
 Condon previously worked as the DC editor of the Catholic News Agency and an associate editor of the Catholic Herald.
 Prior to his work in Catholic spheres, he worked in politics in the United Kingdom.
 He is the nephew of former president of the Catholic University of America, John H. Garvey.

 As co-workers at Catholic News Agency, Flynn and Condon hosted the popular CNA Editor's Desk podcast.
 According to the Washington Post, Flynn and Condon "stood out" as conservative journalists taking aim at holding the hierarchy of the Catholic Church accountable.
 In December 2020, Flynn and Condon announced their departure from Catholic News Agency, citing personal and family reasons, and launched The Pillar on January 4, 2021.
 By the end of July 2021, The Pillar was the third most popular "faith" Substack.